 We teach our students using industry-standard software, beginning on the first day of class and carrying through each semester of the program.
 Students can also take advantage of unique hands-on opportunities to put their skills into practice.
 Okanagan College features a working letterpress print shop, as well as other in-house elements such as Kalamalka Press and Ryga: A Journal of Provocations.
 These are only some of the opportunities for students to build the sort of portfolio that demonstrates to prospective employers how lessons learned in the classroom contribute to the broad skill set of a qualified professional.

 Graduates of the program have a variety of options.
 Some may pursue employment in a range of traditional and new media outlets, from independent presses to commercial publishing houses.
-Others may choose to continue their studies in fields such as creative writing, journatlism, marketing and media studies'.
+Others may choose to continue their studies in fields such as creative writing, journalism, marketing and media studies.

 Regular Applicants: A regular applicant will be a secondary graduate or a secondary school student, or its equivalent, who has or who will complete the requirements for senior secondary graduation, or its equivalent, not less than one month prior to commencement of classes for the semester to which admission is sought - either fall or winter.
 The following minimum entrance requirements will apply to regular applicants: